Proposed Changes to H-1B Program Encourage Fraud, Undermine American Workers

 The Trump Administration attempted to reform the program by transitioning away from a deeply flawed system that currently allocates H-1B visas to employers via a lottery.
 In its place, the Trump Administration proposed awarding visas to prospective H-1B guestworkers based on salary, rather than randomly.
 DHS, at that time, reasoned that prioritizing wage levels in the registration selection process “incentivizes employers to offer higher wages, or to petition for positions requiring higher skills and higher-skilled aliens that are commensurate with higher wage levels, to increase the likelihood of selection for an eventual petition.
 Similarly, it disincentivizes abuse of the H–1B program to fill lower-paid, lower-skilled positions, which is a significant problem under the present selection system.”

 The Biden Administration, however, refused to implement the changes envisioned by the Trump Administration and withdrew the final rule in December 2021 after it was vacated by the U.S. District Court for the Northern District of California.
 Now, the Biden Administration is proposing its own changes, claiming that its new proposed rule would “modernize” the H-1B program.

 The Biden Administration’s proposed rule barely gets to the heart of the H-1B visa fraud and abuse schemes that undermine the intent of the program.
 Study after study has highlighted fraud and abuse, and has shown that visa holders are not actually the best and brightest from around the world.
 In fact, they are coming into the United States to replace Americans (and sometimes be trained by Americans in the process).

-The rule includes other changes to the visa program that FAIR is still assessing.
+FAIR has published an in-depth policy paper on the proposed rule that can be viewed here.
 To view the entire rule or to provide comment, visit the Federal Register.